 Cementing the change in strategy – promotion through top events

-On one hand, advertising restrictions can be harmful or disruptive to an operator.
+On one hand, operating with advertising restrictions is not easy for an operator.
 On the other hand, they can also be helpful since it tilts the company towards an affinitive audience.

 As Alexey Khobot sees it: “Even if there were no restrictions, Fonbet would still want to promote itself through sports media and broadcasts.
 This is just our strategy.